Ruth's Chris Interview Questions

 1. Can you tell us about your previous work experience?

-• Talk about any high-end restaurant experience you have and talk about any customer experience you had in the past.
+• Talk about any high-end restaurant experience and customer experience you had.

 • Keep your answer short and to the point.